Rasheed Wallace: Championship and consecutive Finals appearances (2004–2005)

 Wallace was again traded, in a deal that saw him go from the Hawks along with guard Mike James from the Celtics to the Detroit Pistons.
 In turn, Detroit sent guards Chucky Atkins, Lindsey Hunter and a first-round draft pick to Boston and guard Bob Sura, center Željko Rebrača and a first-round draft pick to Atlanta.
 Boston also sent forward Chris Mills to Atlanta to complete the deal.

 On February 23, 2004, in his first road game with the Pistons, Wallace recorded 10 points, 11 rebounds and 4 blocks in a 76–66 win over the Philadelphia 76ers.

 After falling behind against the Indiana Pacers in the 2004 Eastern Conference Finals, he stated boldly in an interview that "We will win Game 2," a promise he helped fulfill.

 In Game 4 of the 2004 NBA Finals, Wallace recorded 26 points, 13 rebounds and 2 assists in an 88–80 win over the Los Angeles Lakers.
 The Detroit Pistons were up 3–1 in that occasion.
 Wallace helped the Pistons win an unexpected NBA title, beating the heavily favored Lakers four games to one.
 After the championship season, he paid for replica WWE World Heavyweight Championship belts to be made for each of his teammates and presented them as gifts when the 2004–05 regular season started.

 In the off-season following the Pistons' championship win, Wallace signed a five-year, $57 million contract to remain with Detroit.
 He also changed the number of his jersey from #30 to #36.

 Throughout the 2004–05 season, Wallace often carried the belt into his locker before games to inspire the Pistons' title defense.
-However, early in the season, the Pistons had a fight with the Indiana Pacers, which resulted into a one-game suspension for Wallace.
+However, early in the season, the Pistons had a fight with the Indiana Pacers, which resulted into several suspensions for players putting the team into a temporary setback.

-Several months later, had several notable moments in the playoffs.
+Several months later, he had several notable moments in the playoffs.
 After the second-round elimination of the Pacers, Wallace played his best series of the postseason in the Eastern Conference finals against the top-seeded Miami Heat.
 After falling behind again, he again "guaranteed success".
 He shot a 50% field goal percentage and averaged 14.5 points per game in the series' seven games, and saved his hottest-shooting night to help the Pistons beat the Heat 88–82 in Game 7 on the road in Miami.
 Against the San Antonio Spurs in the NBA Finals, Wallace was criticized for leaving Robert Horry open for the game-winning three-pointer in Game 5.
 Wallace's defense and clutch shooting helped the Pistons to split the series 3–3, but in the final game, the Pistons lost 81–74.